heyalexchoi/Giphy-iOS/README.md

 ```

-AXCGiphy blocks-based class methods provide asynchronous access to either AXCGiphy instances or an NSArray of AXCGiphy instances.
+AXCGiphy blocks based class methods provide asynchronous access to either AXCGiphy instances or an NSArray of AXCGiphy instances.
 AXCGiphy instances represent Giphy's gifs and their metadata.
-However, AXCGiphy only provide URLs to gifs.
-It is up to you to fetch the data and turn them into images.
+However, AXCGiphy only provides URLs to gifs.
+How you use these URLs is up to you.

-My example uses NSURLRequests with NSURLSession to fetch the image data at the URL and [mattt's AnimatedGifSerialization](https://github.com/mattt/AnimatedGIFImageSerialization).
+My example uses NSURLRequests with NSURLSession to fetch the image data at the URLs and [mattt's AnimatedGifSerialization](https://github.com/mattt/AnimatedGIFImageSerialization) to decode the animated GIFs into animated UIImages.
 If you are unsure of how to proceed, use my example app as a starting point.

-The blocks-based class methods return NSURLSessionDataTasks for additional control, should you need it.
+The blocks based class methods return NSURLSessionDataTasks for additional control, should you need it.

 AXCGiphy also provides class methods to generate NSURLRequests for these endpoints.